SowmiyaLoganathan/Generate-PDF-from-HTML/README.md

 ```

-### Run the server and calling the API from Client
+### Steps to run the server and calling the API from Client

 Step 1: Download both the server and client application.